StreetScout

 Where is Ashfield (WA)?

-Ashfield (WA) is a suburb of Western Australia, Australia.
+Ashfield (WA) is a suburb of Western Australia, Australia, in the Bassendean local government area.

 What is the population of Ashfield (WA)?